Click here to return to our Regulatory Tracker or here to sign up for our monthly Tracker email updates.

 Nov.
 20, 2017 Oral arguments by industry, environmental groups, and EPA, are held in the U.S. Court of Appeals for the D.C.
 Circuit.
 Utility Solid Waste Activities Group v.
 EPA, Docket No. 15-01219 (D.C.
 Cir).

 Jan.
 16, 2018 EPA publishes a preliminary approval of Oklahoma’s application to regulate coal ash, in lieu of the federal program.
-Oklahoma is the first state to seek this approval; Georgia is the only other state so far to submit an application.
+Oklahoma is the first state to seek this approval.

 March 1, 2018 EPA releases what it says will be one of two proposals to amend coal ash disposal regulation.
 The proposed amendments will “incorporate flexibilities” in regulation to utilities and states, and are being condemned by environmental groups as far less protective of water resources than the Obama-era rule.
 The proposal is open for public comment until April 30, 2018.